-(2) Reflects the grant date fair value of stock option awards, determined in accordance with FASB ASC Topic 718.
+(2)Reflects the grant date fair value of stock option awards, determined in accordance with FASB ASC Topic 718.
 The fair value of each stock option award was estimated on the date of grant using the Black-Scholes Option Pricing Model ("Black-Scholes Model").
 The Black-Scholes Model uses certain assumptions about expected volatility of the Company's common stock, the expected term of the stock options and risk-free interest rates.
-For additional information regarding the assumptions used in the Black-Scholes Model for options granted in 2023, 2022 and 2021, please see Note 14 to the financial statements contained in our Annual Report on Form 10-K for 2023, which is included in the Annual Report to Stockholders accompanying this Proxy Statement.
+For additional information regarding the assumptions used in the Black-Scholes Model for options granted in 2023 and 2022, please see Note 14 to the financial statements contained in our Annual Report on Form 10-K for 2024, which is included in the Annual Report to Stockholders accompanying this Proxy Statement.
+Executives did not receive stock option awards in 2024.